Integrating Axe Developer Hub with CI/CD platforms

 Usage Examples

-This section contains two examples showing how to access the REST endpoint in JavaScript and Bash (with curl).
-To use these examples, you need to set the required parameters as environment variables:
+The following examples show how to access the REST endpoint.
+In each example, you need to set the required parameters as environment variables:

 Environment variable Description